netdash/netdash/README.md

 ![NetDash](docs/netdash-logo-small.png)

 The NetDash project's goal is to create an interface to allow delegation of specific IT infrastructure management tasks to IT teams outside of a central IT team.

+This is implemented with a suite of extensible [Django](https://www.djangoproject.com/) apps and core Django project that seamlessly integrate new modules and customizations without requiring code changes.

 ## Getting Started